Winter skate: Distribution and habitat

 This skate can be found in the northwest Atlantic Ocean, ranging from North of the Gulf of St. Lawrence in Canada to Cape Hatteras, North Carolina.

 Winter skates prefer sand and gravel habitats.
-They are primarily found in depths below 111 m and up to 371 m (364 to 1217 feet) and in temperatures ranging between -1.2 °C and -15 °C (30 °F to 5 °F).
+They are primarily found in depths of 110 to 370 m and in temperatures ranging between -1.2 and -15 C.

 A dried-up egg case of the winter skate on the shores of Newfoundland and Labrador in 2019.

 The local populations of the winter skate are not evenly distributed.
 L. ocellata is facing extirpation in the Southern Gulf of St. Lawrence, for example, resulting in far fewer egg cases found on local beaches.
 Their range has declined 99% from the 1980s to 2015 in that sector.

 Conservation status

-L. ocellata is considered endangered by the IUCN, which is due to human and natural causes, including fishing and predation.
+L. ocellata is considered endangered by the IUCN, due to human and natural causes, including fishing and predation.